Piwit/gifusion/gifusion_front/README.md

-# GIFusion front
+# GIFusion Front End

-You need to add a key.js file, in src/
+## Setup

+You need to set the following environments variables to run the app

-key.js must contain a valid facebook API key, to allow sharing on social media
+* REACT_APP_FB_API_KEY : your facebook app ID, allow to share a gif on a social media
+* REACT_APP_URL : your gifusion API url

-To install dependencies
+Install dependencies

 `npm install`

-To start a development server
+Start a development server

 `npm start`

-To create a production build
+Create a production build

 `npm run build`

 Bootstraped with Create-React-App

+## Deploy

+To deploy you just have to push on master, netlify will build the app